 3. Spray the casserole dish or dutch oven with cooking spray and scrape the oat mix into it.
 Season the chicken liberally on both sides with salt and pepper.
 Melt another tablespoon of butter in the skillet and add the chicken, browning for about 3-4 minutes on each side.

 4. While chicken is cooking, mix the brioche thoroughly in the casserole with the skirlie.
 Pour the orange juice over the chicken when browned to deglaze the pan.
 Place the chicken pieces on top of the skirlie and pour the pan juices, plus one cup chicken stock over it.
 Cover the dish with the lid and bake in for 30 minutes.

 5. Start making the sauce by melting four tablespoons of butter in the saucepan on the stovetop.
 Whisk in the oat flour until smooth and bubbling.
 Scrape this roux into a separate container.
 Add the remaining chicken stock with the orange zest to the saucepan and bring to a boil.
 Tie the tarragon and thyme together with string, or put it into an herb infuser and add it to the stock.
 Cover the saucepan and reduce the heat to low and let simmer.

-4. Remove the lid on the chicken and bake another 20-25 minutes to crisp the skin and skirlie.
+4. Remove the lid and bake another 20-25 minutes to crisp the skin and skirlie.
 The chicken should be ready when it’s reached an internal temperature of 165 F. Remove casserole dish from the oven and put the lid back on to keep warm.

 5. Remove the herbs from the saucepan and whisk the roux into the stock until smooth and thickened.
 Season with salt, pepper, and nutmeg to taste.
 Plate the howtowdie by making a bed of skirlie, placing the chicken on top, and dressing with sauce.